February 2021

 Procedure

-If an out-of-state abuse or neglect background check is required, CBCU staff:
+If an out-of-state abuse or neglect background check is required, within 45 days from the submission date of the background check, the subject of the background check:

-- provide guidance to the subject of the background check on how to obtain the results as outlined in the Out-of-State Resource Guide for Child Care Employees and Foster and Adoptive Parents In Texas; and
+- requests CBCU staff initiate the search, if required by the state or U.S. territory as outlined in the Out-of-State Resource Guide for Child Care Employees and Foster and Adoptive Parents in Texas.

-- work with the subject and the out-of-state agency, as needed, to obtain the results.
+- work with the subject, operation, and the out-of-state agency, as needed, to get the results.

 10292 Evaluating Results from Out-of-State Abuse and Neglect History Searches